 Numbers: You could use this field type for collecting information such as phone number.
 This field does not accept input other than numbers.

-You can add up to a total of 50 custom fields to your site.
+You can add up to a total of 50 custom fields each to Customers, Subscriptions and Plans/Addons modules.
 The breakdown is as follows:

 To create custom fields to your Chargebee site, go to Settings › Site Settings › Custom Fields in your test site.
 You'll be provided with a 'toolbox' for creating the fields you require: